smtnetworking/smtnetworking.github.io/teach/twentiethcentury.md

 ## 20th-century Western Art Music

+- [11.5 William O’Hara, “Between Art and Science: Amy Beach’s ‘Hermit Thrush’ Pieces and Early-Twentieth-Century Birdsong Transcription”](volume11.html#between-art-and-science-amy-beachs-hermit-thrush-pieces-and-early-twentieth-century-birdsong-transcription) – analyzes Amy Beach’s use of birdsong transcriptions in her piano work “Hermit Thrush at Eve,” demonstrating Beach’s nuanced understanding of harmony and her engagement with early-twentieth-century debates about transcription, graphic notation, and the relationship between birdsong and human music-making.

 - [10.3: Christoph Neidhöfer, "Directionality in Twelve-Tone Composition"](https://www.smt-v.org/archives/volume10.html#directionality-in-twelve-tone-composition) - explores how one 12-tone composer, Julius Schloss, strategically arranged his serial materials to invoke tonal procedures like cadences and phrase structures; suitable for post-tonal music theory courses as well as classes addressing phrase structure, tonal direction, and cadence

 - [9.5: Yi-Cheng Daniel Wu, "Poetry and Musical Organization in JIA Guoping’s The Wind Sounds in the Sky (2002)"](http://www.smt-v.org/archives/volume9.html#poetry-and-musical-organization-in-jia-guopings-the-wind-sounds-in-the-sky-2002) - shows how JIA Guoping derives his rhythmic structure from aspects of Chinese poetry; suitable for post-tonal music theory courses, discussions of text-music relations, and classes exploring cultural exchange